HomeAIThe "Inverted Pyramid" of AI Content: Structuring for Snippets

 Conclusion with main pointBackground and context

 Featured snippets are the holy grail of organic search.
 Position zero.
 The top spot.
 The place where your content appears before the actual search results.
-It’s like cutting in line, but Google invited you to do it.
+It’s like cutting in line, except Google invited you to do it.

 Here’s what necessary information looks like across different content types: